richnoah/bloc-design_track-Welcome/README.md

 ## This is my first submission to the program

 The attributes that I feel I will be good include:
-* I am habitual learner and a self-starter
+* I am a habitual learner and a self-starter
 * I always like challenges as this is the way I grow and improve
-* I am extremly focused and disciplined.
+* I am extremely focused and disciplined.
 I am analytical and like to follow processes.
 * If my research and findings can help another I feel it is necessary to share.
 No need to have everyone dedicating their time to retrieving the same information.
 * Definitely take time to celebrate accomplishments, both mine and others